Easy Holiday Party Ideas with Michigan Apples

 3. Batch out drinks

-Make a punch, they’re festive! or set up a bar and let people mix their own beverages.
+Make a punch, they’re festive!
+Or set up a bar and let people mix their own beverages.
 Make sure you have appropriate glassware, mixers, tools, garnishes, and beverage napkins conveniently located.
 Make sure to include mocktails and other non-alcoholic beverages.

 4. Stations are key